deadc0de6/dotdrop/README.md

 versions of the same dotfile can be deployed on different predefined *profiles*.
-Another use case is when you have a main set of dotfiles for your everyday's host and a sub-set you only need to deploy to temporary hosts (cloud, etc) that may be using a slightly different version of some of the dotfiles.
+Another use case is when you have a main set of dotfiles for your everyday's host and a sub-set you only need to deploy to temporary hosts (cloud VM, etc) that may be using a slightly different version of some of the dotfiles.

 Features: